We spoke to the man behind the Brexit legal case which could open the door to a second referendum

 “It would be terrible if the British people were to be told two years from now that although they desperately don’t want Brexit they have to have it anyway.”

 “You might compare it to somebody who is presented with an estate agents’ particulars promising a splendid little cottage in the country and you go there on the basis of those particulars.
 If it’s the same as the particulars then perhaps you buy it.
-But as we know, when you get there it’s often encircled by an eight-lane super-highway that the estate agent didn’t mention, and once you appreciate the reality of the situation your initial instinct alters.
+But as we know, when you get there it’s often encircled by an eight-lane super-highway that the estate agent didn’t mention, and once you appreciate the reality of the situation your initial instinct is that you alter.

 He added: “Now, it would be terrible if the British people were to be told two years from now that although they desperately don’t want Brexit they have to have it anyway.
 I think we as politicians, we as media, we as campaigners, have an obligation to unlock the door to the people having another say if that’s what they decide they want.”